BRIEF-San Marco to begin phase one drill program at the chunibas project

 * San Marco to begin phase one drill program at the chunibas project & appoints new chief financial officer

-* San Marco Resources Inc - company also announces that Fernando J. Costa, CPA, CA has been appointed as company's new chief financial officer Source text for Eikon: Further company coverage:
+* Says Fernando J. Costa appointed cfo Source text for Eikon: Further company coverage:

+SYDNEY, June 21 London copper was trading flat in early Asian trade on Wednesday, capped by a stronger dollar that pushed prices lower overnight.

+June 21 Australia's Woodside Petroleum said on Wednesday that Senegal's energy minister had issued an order confirming the company's "participation" in an oil project in the west African nation.